hahaluckyme/shifted-fates/README.md

 (OPTIONAL but ask someone for help):
 - [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)

-## 8. Install engine dependencies
+## 9. Setup game engine
 `CTRL+SHIFT+P` and type `npm install` and click `npm: Install Dependencies`.
 A small terminal should pop up and install dependencies.
+Wait for it to finish.

-## 9. Start development server
+## 10. Start development server
 `CTRL+SHIFT+P` and type `npm start` and click `npm: Start`.
 A popup window at the bottom should have come up, setting up your server.
 It will automatically open a window on your default browser to http://localhost:3000/.
 Refresh the page and the game should be loaded.

 Feel free to close the terminal panel with the X button, which will keep it running while you have VSCode open.
 If you hover over the icon it will be labeled `Close Panel`.
 If you want to stop the server, click the trash can button labeled `Kill Terminal`.

-## 10. Edit the game!
+## 11. Edit the game!
-When you save, it should refresh your game window with the latest build.
+When you save any file named with `.coffee` at the end, it should refresh your game window with the latest build, automatically restarting the game.

-## 11. Need to download game updates?
-Are you a confirmed writer?
-1. In Github Desktop, click the `Fetch origin` button.

-Otherwise...
-1. In Github Desktop, click on `Current branch` and select the `Branches` tab.
-2. Set your branch to `master` and click `Choose a branch to merge into master`.
-3. Click on `upstream/master` and then `Merge upstream/master into master`.
-4. Then click `Push origin` to push the new changes back into your own copy of the game on Github.

 ## 12. Submit changes back
-1. To submit changes back, open Github Desktop and type your changes in the left box, then `Commit to master`.
+1. Open Github Desktop.
+There will be a list of changes that you've made in the left-hand panel.
+2. Make a change by typing a summary for a title and a description describing your changes, then click `Commit to master`.
-2. Click `Push origin` at the top to push up your changes to Github.
+3. Click `Push origin` at the top to push up your changes to Github.

-If you are not a confirmed writer, you will have to submit a Pull Request by also:
-1. Clicking on `Branch` -> `Create pull request`.
+4. Click on `Branch` -> `Create pull request`.
-2. Click on the `Create pull request` button on the Github site that is opened.
+5. Click on the `Create pull request` button on the Github site that is opened.
-3. Then just wait for one of the maintainers to accept your pull request!
-If it gets accepted, you likely won't have to do anything and you'll see your changes in the next push of the game.
+6. Then just wait for comments and one of the editors to accept your pull request!
+You might get some feedback on your changes--update your local copy with those suggestions, and then make another change and push it up again.

+## 13. Need to download the latest version?
+1. In Github Desktop, click on `Branch` -> `Rebase current branch`.
+2. Click on the `upstream/master` branch.
+3. If your game is up-to-date, it will say `This branch is up to date with master` at the bottom.
+Otherwise, click `Start rebase`.